|

 ![]() |

-process.
-For measurements, we suggest you measure the actual opening and then subtract 1/4" off the width and 1/8" off the height to arrive at our actual "build size."
-Back to Top |
+then subtract ¼" off the width and 1/8" off the height to arrive

 How should I measure the opening? |